gregfitz23/dynamock/README.md

 *DynamockDBTableHashMapImpl* - the default, in memory, non-persistent data storage.

+    AmazonDynamoDB client = new DynamockDBClient()
+    // is equivalent to
-    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableHashMapImpl())
+    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableManagerHashMapImpl())

 *DynmamockDBTableMongoDBImpl* - a MongoDB backed data store

     // default host and port
-    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableMongoDBImpl("my-database-name"))
+    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableManagerMongoDBImpl("my-database-name"))
     // custom host and port
-    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableMongoDBImpl("localhost", 12345, "my-database-name"))
+    AmazonDynamoDB client = new DynamockDBClient(new DynamockDBTableManagerMongoDBImpl("localhost", 12345, "my-database-name"))

 Unsupported operations
 -------------------